arnabb1swas/Unsung-Beasts/README.md

 # Unsung-Beasts
-Scraping Data from a website and storing it in a json file, then using that json file uploading data on google firebase realtime db and updating it
+Data is scraped from a website and saved in a JSON file, which is then used to upload and update the data in Google Firebase Realtime DB.